Related Links

 In this mod course, students prepare for their study away experience through a combination of online and in-person learning modules, readings, and reflective activities.
 Asynchronous learning modules cover practical topics, including health and safety, budgeting and finances, and on-site preparation.
 Readings, reflective activities, and in-person meetings focus on deepening students’ understandings of themselves, their cultures, and their positionalities at Beloit, at home, and away.
 Upon completion of the course, students set clear educational, professional and/or personal goals, develop a plan for managing their health and wellbeing, and connect with a mentor to support them during their time studying away.
 Participation in study abroad is contingent on enrollment in this course or approval by the Global Experience Office.

-This course is designed to accompany the in-country and off-campus experiences of students studyingabroad or off campus.
-The aim of the course is to provide critical reflection on the experience of living in another location and cultural environment; deepen immersion and inquiry in their host location by investigating a set of aspects of city, culture, structures; and to explore a critical global issue from the perspective of their host environment as well as compare with experiences of other students in other locations.
+This course is designed to accompany the in-country and off-campus experiences of students studying abroad or off campus.
+The aim of the course is to provide critical reflection on the experience of living in another location and cultural environment; to deepen immersion and inquiry in their host location by investigating a set of aspects of city, culture, structures; and to explore a critical global issue from the perspective of their host environment as well as compare with experiences of other students in other locations.
 Students in a variety of locations and host countries join together in a learning community to reflect and share virtually in response to a set of assigned activities.
 Assignments include inquiry into aspects of location, culture, and a focus topic.
-The focus topics are selected to provide a global perspective on careers and becoming career-ready.
+The focus topics are selected to provide a global perspective on careers and becoming career ready.
 Students interact with each other and with their facilitator through a combination of digital platforms and synchronous video meetings.
 Prerequisites: Approval for study abroad and PRAX 208.

 This course focuses on specific topics, themes, or areas of interest relevant to students’ career and professional development.
 May be repeated for credit if topic is different.

 Qualifying students have the option to earn academic credit for their self-designed entrepreneurial ventures.
 Students must plan their project, its goals and expectations, in consultation with the CELEB director, who must grant approval to the project and specify the appropriate academic credit.
 Upon approval, the student may enroll.
-Students participate in regular, weekly group discussion/advising with the CELEB director together with others also engaged in such ventures.
+Students participate in regular, weekly group discussion/advising with the CELEB directorand others who are also engaged in such ventures.
 Students pursue and complete their projects under advisement of the director and submit adequate documentation of the experience at its end to the director.
 Expected time commitment for 1 unit of credit is participation in group meetings plus approximately 90 project hours per term, and .5 unit is participation in group meetings plus approximately 45 project hours per term.
 Offered each spring.
 Graded credit/no credit.

 In this course, students deepen their understanding and role in the community by working with local organizations and businesses that serve the city of Beloit.
 Students will also learn about different approaches to community development and social change by examining strengths and assets of non-profit, for-profit, government, and grassroots institutions.
 This is a community-based learning course, integrating fieldwork and reflection.
 Each student is assigned a placement with a community partner where they are supervised by experienced community leaders and assist in supporting the mission of the institution.
 Students spend approximately seven hours a week (90 hours a semester) at their placement.
 Students reflect on their experiences at their site placements and the role of individuals and institutions in communities through supporting readings, materials, and activities used during weekly class periods.
 Applications can be found at https://forms.gle/gjCWkBvD7ygpUFAaA.
 Prerequisite: Sophomore standing or above.
 Students must apply and provide references to be admitted into this course.